Decoding Cold Email Open Rates and Choosing a Smarter Path

 What’s more, some users like to maintain a pristine inbox zero.
 They open all their emails without necessarily reading them in detail.

-2. The Exact Open Rate Is Impossible to Measure
+2. Exact Open Rate Is Impossible to Measure

-Tracking open rates involves using a hidden pixel in emails.
+Capturing data on the cold email open rate involves using a hidden email tracking pixel.
 When the user opens the email, this image loads and signals that the email was opened.
 However, the method isn’t foolproof because certain email programs prevent automatic image loading.

 How can this setting have such a huge impact?